EricaLinaG/Emacsn/README.md

 The profile's install command is frequently just to run emacs with that profile.
 Exceptions are Doom Emacs, and Ericas-Emacs.

-The update changes directories to the installation, maybe does a git pull, and maybe runs emacs to update its packages.
+The update changes directories to the installation, maybe does a `git pull`, and maybe runs emacs to update its packages.
 The generic-update-cmd works for most configurations, it simply gets emacs packages to install-selected.